zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance/create-compute-instance.md

 12. Click **Finish**.
 Leave VcXsrv running.

-13. In the bottom right corner, a VcXsrv icon is displayed.
+  In the bottom right corner, a VcXsrv icon is displayed.
 If you need to stop XLaunch for some reason, double-click the icon and click **Exit**.

 #### Part B - Convert your private key to a .ppk file

-You need to convert your private key into a .ppk file format so that you can use it with PuTTY.
+You need to convert the private key that you obtained from Oracle Cloud Infrastructure into a .ppk file format so that you can use it with PuTTY.

 1. Open **PuTTY Key Generator**.